-The Franklin Farmers’ Market prime season will continue on Saturdays, rain or shine, from the third Saturday in May through the last Saturday in October from 8:00 am – 1:00 pm.
+The Franklin Farmers’ Market prime season will continue on Saturdays, rain or shine, from the fourth Saturday in May through the last Saturday in October from 9:00 am – 1:00 pm.

-The Franklin Farmers’ Market will also be open for vendor sales Monday through Friday from 8:00 am – 1:00 pm during the same seasons.
+The Franklin Farmers’ Market will also be open for vendor sales (at vendors' discretion) Monday through Friday from 9:00 am – 1:00 pm as a non-promoted/publicized market day during the same seasons.

 Appropriate language and dress is required to promote the family atmosphere of the Market.

-Vendors or substitute vendors must be in attendance every Saturday ready to sell by 8:00 a.m. and available for business until Market closes.
+Vendors or substitute vendors must be in attendance every Saturday ready to sell by 9:00 am and available for business until Market closes.
 Leaving early is prohibited without approval by the Market Manager.
 In case of an emergency, please see the Market Manager.
 If the vendor does not fulfill his/her contractual obligation to exhibit at every market, the Market Manager reserves the right to re-assign the vendor’s space or replace the vendor.
-Sales to the public before 8:00 a.m. are prohibited.
-Vendor-to-vendor sales/barters are encouraged from 7:00 a.m. – 8:00 a.m.
+Sales to the public before 9:00 a.m. are prohibited.

-Vendor fees for the 2011 season are as follows:
+Vendor fees for the 2016 season are waved.

 Farmers’ Market Coupons: